 PHOTO GALLERY BELOW

-The SOCAN Foundation and the Canadian Songwriters Hall of Fame were pleased and proud to hold their second annual Indigenous Song Camp, presented by Amazon Music, at the downtown Tkaronto/Toronto creative hub Kilometre House, Oct.
+The SOCAN Foundation was pleased and proud to hold its second annual Indigenous Song Camp, presented by Amazon Music, at the downtown Tkaronto/Toronto creative hub Kilometre House, Oct.
 23-26, 2023.
 It’s Canada’s only music program solely dedicated to supporting the songwriting and storytelling of emerging Indigenous artists.

 Over the course of a four-day creative journey, 17 Indigenous and non-Indigenous songwriters, artists, and producers came together to explore new writing styles, develop new working relationships, and create a positive community experience.
 The camp allowed participants to expand their networks, while creating new songs in an inspiring setting, and presenting their work at an industry listening session.